gkoehler/WeddingWebsite/README.md

 # Editing

-Open iTerm to this directory and type `grunt`.
+Open iTerm to the 'Website' directory and type `grunt`.
 Will automatically insert livereload stuff.

+Adding a grunt plugin: `npm install grunt-plugin-name --save-dev`

 # Publishing